Xiaohui9607/LLM_layout_generator/README.md

 ## Download LACA/LASA

-[todo]
+Model checkpoints can be downloaded at [https://huggingface.co/xchen16/LACA/tree/main](https://huggingface.co/xchen16/LACA/tree/main)

 ## Inference
 ### step 1
 Obtain the bounding boxes response from [ChatGPT](https://chat.openai.com), and save it to llm_response.txt.
-Two version of the prompts are provided in the _prompts_ folders.
+Two versions of the prompts are provided in the _prompts_ folders.
 Make sure your response format strictly follows the example below:

 ```
 Caption: A dog stands and four balloons are in the air.